-Directors who are our officers do not receive any additional compensation for their services as a Director.
-The Chairman of the Board is entitled to receive quarterly payments of \$25,000.
+Other than the Chairman of the Board, as discussed below, directors who are our officers do not receive any additional compensation for their services as a Director.
+In 2001, our Chairman was entitled to receive quarterly payments of \$25,000.
+Starting in April 2002, our Chairman will receive no cash compensation for serving as Chairman.
 Non-employee Directors are entitled to receive a quarterly cash retainer of \$5,000.
 Members of the Audit Committee are entitled to receive an additional quarterly payment of \$2,500.
-Non-employee Directors are entitled to receive a meeting fee of \$1,500 for each Board and Committee meeting they attend.
+Non-employee Directors are entitled to receive a meeting fee of \$1,500 for each Board and committee meeting they attend.
 All Directors are reimbursed for reasonable expenses incurred to attend Board and committee meetings.
-Due to our financial circumstances in 2001, the Directors entitled to receive Board and Committee meeting fees, waived receipt of many of those fees.
+Due to our financial circumstances in 2001, the Directors entitled to receive Board and committee meeting fees waived receipt of many of those fees.
 Board members serving on the Special Independent Committee each received a one-time retainer of \$20,000.
 (See "Relationships and Related Transactions" below.)

-Non-employee Directors participate in the 2000 Stock Incentive Plan.
+Non-employee Directors participate in the Founders Plan and the 2000 Stock Incentive Plan.
 During 2001, Mr. Gregoire and Mr. Hugo-Martinez (who resigned from the Board effective August 9, 2001) each received non-qualified options to purchase 20,000 shares of common stock for \$6.00 per share.
-These options vest over a two-year period, subject to the Director's continued service on the Board.
-In addition, Mr. Legere, who resigned from the Board effective February 19, 2002, received during 2001 a non-qualified option to purchase 21,428 shares of our common stock for \$7.00 per share, which vest over a three-year period.
+These options vest 50% annually over a two-year period, subject to the Director's continued service on the Board.
+In addition, Mr. Legere, who resigned from the Board effective February 19, 2002, received during 2001 a non-qualified option to purchase 21,428 shares of our common stock for \$7.00 per share, which vests in equal annual installments over a three-year period.
+The non-vested options for Messrs.
+Hugo-Martinez and Legere were terminated as of their respective resignation dates.
 In March 2002, for his special assistance to the Board, acting as a Board and committee member, Mr. McCranie received an option to purchase, with immediate vesting, 30,000 shares of our common stock with an exercise price of \$3.34.
 The exercise price for all these options was 100% of the fair market value of the shares on the grant date.
+Mr. Madavi received an option to purchase our common shares pursuant to his employment arrangement, a portion of which is related to his service as Chairman of the Board.
+(See "Employment Agreements and Arrangements/Change In Control Agreements" below.)